alexadmin/it_overview/README.md

 - build files should be compile once and upload to artifact server, they should not be recompiled every time (1, p.
 256)
 - configs should be applied while deployment (1, p.
 257)
 - release should take a couple of minutes (1, p.
 280)
+- create table "version" in database and increment/decrement version, application should compare own version in db version (1, p.
+328)

 ### Database migrations